 Interpreting and Analyzing Data Worksheets

 Answering questions about graphs and other data helps students build critical thinking skills.
+The versions with no questions are intended for those who want to write their own questions and answers.

 Probability is found in everyone's lives and helps us to make wise decisions.